 Our two flagship camps are our multi-activity 'FunZone' Camp for Children in Years 1-8 and our 'Little Acorns' camp for children aged 3-5.
-We also offer a variety of other camps at different times of the year including: Art, Budding Writers, Chess,

-Computing, Cricket, Debating, Football, Gymnastics, Investigators, Rugby, Table Tennis and Young Enterprise camps.
+We also offer a variety of other camps at different times of the year including: Art, Budding Writers, Chess, Computing, Cricket, Debating, Football, Gymnastics, Investigators, Rugby, Table Tennis and Young Enterprise camps.

-Clubs run in most weeks of the holidays: last year there were only 4 weeks of the holidays with no camps.
-Our camps provide working parents with a fun, caring and safe environment for their children to enjoy all year round, staffed by Solefield staff, who know the children well and can cater to the individual.
+Clubs run in most weeks of the holidays (48/52 weeks last year).
+Our camps provide parents with a fun, caring and safe environment for their children to enjoy all year round, staffed by Solefield staff, who know the children well and can cater to the individual.